Âé¶¹´«Ã½ÉçÇøÈë¿Ú

 Module learning outcomes

-Critically evaluate the interactions between animals and plants, including the evolution of these interactions and, where appropriate, their applied significance
+Demonstrate an understanding of the interactions between animals and plants, including, where appropriate, the evolution of these interactions and their applied significance.

-Synthesise and critically appraise informaiton and data from a range of sources, and communicate ideas, arguments and evidence in a clear and logical manner
+Critically appraise scientific information and data on animal-plant interactions, and communicate ideas, arguments and supporting or contrary evidence in a clear and logical manner.

 Timing